goldshore/goldshore-github-io/README.md

 ### Where to store KV-style configuration

 - **Secrets and API keys**: use Cloudflare's encrypted secrets store via `wrangler secret put <NAME>` for each environment.
 These values are only visible within Cloudflare and to the Worker at runtime.
 For local development, copy `.dev.vars.example` to `.dev.vars` (already ignored by Git) and fill in throwaway credentials.
-- **Worker KV data**: if you need persistent key/value configuration, define a KV namespace in `wrangler.toml` (under `kv_namespaces`) and populate it with `wrangler kv:key put`.
+- **Worker KV data**: if you need persistent key/value configuration, define a KV namespace in `apps/api-worker/wrangler.toml` (under `kv_namespaces`) and populate it with `wrangler kv:key put`.
 The namespace contents stay inside Cloudflare's infrastructure, so nothing sensitive is committed to the repo.
 - **CI/CD pipelines**: inject the same secrets and KV namespace identifiers through your build provider's secret manager (for example GitHub Actions' encrypted secrets) so automated deploys can bind them without revealing the values in logs or commits.

 ### GPT handler API